 Market risk is the risk of changes in the value of assets, or loss of income arising from market movements, including foreign exchange rates, profit rates and basis risk.
 The objective of market risk management is to manage and control exposures within acceptable parameters, whilst optimising returns.
-The Bank matches its assets and liabilities held in foreign currencies to ensure it is not exposed to any material foreign currency risk.
+The Bank matches its assets and liabilities held in foreign currencies and utilises FX forwards to reduce risk to ensure it is not exposed to any material foreign currency risk.
 Given the Bank's current profile of financial instruments, the principal exposure is the risk of loss arising from fluctuations in the future cash flows or fair values of these financial instruments because of a change in achievable rates.
-This is managed principally through monitoring gaps between effective profit and rental rates and matching fixed or variable rate assets with liabilities of comparable rate basis and reviewing approved rates and bands at regular repricing meetings.
+This is managed principally through monitoring gaps between effective profit and rental rates and matching fixed or variable rate assets with liabilities of comparable rate basis and reviewing approved rates and bands at regular re-pricing meetings.